Show Menu +

 Improving palliative care

 As our population ages and chronic diseases become more prevalent, improving palliative care has become an Australian Government priority.
 However, studies have shown many GPs lack confidence in providing this care.
-Reasons for this include patient complexity, inadequate training and insufficient resources.
-Poor communication and inadequate links with specialist palliative care services have also been identified as barriers.
+Discussing palliative and end-of-life care with patients can be difficult and timely referrals to specialist palliative care services can help.

 An estimated 60 to 70 per cent of Australians would prefer to die at home.
 GPs and other primary health care providers play an integral role in fulfilling these wishes, where possible.
 NWMPHN works to support them by:

-• improving links between primary care professionals (GPs, practice nurses, residential aged care staff), community and inpatient services palliative care services
+• improving links between care professionals such as GPs, practice nurses, and residential aged care staff, community and inpatient services palliative care services

 • coordinating access to resources for primary health care providers regarding palliative care services in the region